-First day: We meet at 10 AM at the Galice Resort in Galice, Oregon.
-(Please have breakfast before our meeting time and arrive in your hiking clothes.)
-After a brief orientation you will pack your things into our river bags, and park your vehicles at Galice.
 We will then travel by van to the trailhead (a 15 minute drive), and begin the hike to our first night's camp.

-Days 2 through 4: Our days begin with freshly brewed coffee by 7 AM, and breakfast by 8 AM.
+Days 2 through 6: Our days begin with freshly brewed coffee by 7 AM, and breakfast by 8 AM.
 After breakfast we'll pack our bags, load the boats and hit the trail.